Small molecule: Molecular weight cutoff

 The upper molecular-weight limit for a small molecule is approximately 900 daltons, which allows for the possibility to rapidly diffuse across cell membranes so that it can reach intracellular sites of action.
 This molecular weight cutoff is also a necessary but insufficient condition for oral bioavailability as it allows for transcellular transport through intestinal epithelial cells.
 In addition to intestinal permeability, the molecule must also possess a reasonably rapid rate of dissolution into water and adequate water solubility and moderate to low first pass metabolism.
 A somewhat lower molecular weight cutoff of 500 daltons (as part of the "rule of five") has been recommended for oral small molecule drug candidates based on the observation that clinical attrition rates are significantly reduced if the molecular weight is kept below this limit.

 Drugs

-Most pharmaceuticals are small molecules, although some drugs can be proteins (e.g., insulin and other biologic medical products).
+Most pharmaceuticals are small molecules - they are equivalent in the literature, although some drugs can be proteins (e.g., insulin and other biologic medical products).
 With the exception of therapeutic antibodies, many proteins are degraded if administered orally and most often cannot cross cell membranes.
 Small molecules are more likely to be absorbed, although some of them are only absorbed after oral administration if given as prodrugs.
-One advantage that small molecule drugs (SMDs) have over "large molecule" biologics is that many small molecules can be taken orally whereas biologics generally require injection or another parenteral administration.
+One advantage that small-molecule drugs (SMDs) have over "large-molecule" biologics is that many small molecules can be taken orally whereas biologics generally require injection or another parenteral administration.
 Small molecule drugs are also typically simpler to manufacture and cheaper for the purchaser.
 A downside is that not all targets are amenable to modification with small-molecule drugs; bacteria and cancers are often resistant to their effects.